AMUSED: An Annotation Framework of Multi-modal Social Media Data: Discussion

+AMUSED requires some effort but still is beneficial compared to random data annotation because we need to annotate thousands of social media posts.
+Still, the chances of getting misinformation are significantly less.

+Another aspect is the diversity of social media post on the different social media platforms.
+News articles often mention Facebook, Twitter, YouTube, yet only seldom Instagram, Pinterest, Gab and Tiktok were not mentioned at all.
+The reasons for this need to be explored.
+It would be interesting to study the propagation of misinformation on different platforms like Tiktok and Gab in relation to the news coverage they get.
+Such a cross-platform study would particularly insightful with contemporary topics such as misinformation on COVID-19.
+Such a cross-platform work could also be linked to classification models~\cite{shahi2018analysis,nandini2018modelling}.

+We have also analysed the multi-modality of the data on the social media platform; the number of social media post is shown in Table~\ref{tab:datasum}.
+We further classify the misinformation into four different categories, as discussed in step 8.
+The amount of Misinformation as text is greater compared to video or image.
+Thus, in Table~\ref{tab:datafake} we present the textual misinformation into four different categories.
+Apart from text, the misinformation is also shared as image, video or embedding format like image-text.

-While applying AMUSED framework on the misinformation on COVID-19, we found that misinformation across multiple source platform, but it mainly circulated across Facebook, Twitter, YouTube.
-Our finding raises the concern of mitigating the misinformation on these platforms.
+While applying the AMUSED framework on the misinformation on COVID-19, we found that misinformation spreads across multiple source platforms, but it mainly circulated across Facebook, Twitter, YouTube.
+Our finding suggests concentrating mitigation efforts onto these platforms.